Sep. 17, 2018 / Updated by Bessie Shaw to Windows Driver Solutions

-If the cooling system, namely the GPU fan stops working, it will result in overheating.
+If the cooling system, namely the GPU fan stops working, it will result in desktop or laptop overheating.
 This is harmful to the graphic card and motherboard, besides, graphics issues may also happen on Windows, like AMD Radeon graphics error 43, graphics not showing, and other display/video/graphics problems.

 Here we’ve had some workarounds for you to resolve the GPU fan issues.
 You could follow the instructions below to check your graphics card:

 First and foremost, you need to check the working condition of your device.

 1. Make sure the GPU fans are working in an environment with normal temperature, humidity and area.